ahmedfahad04/PyTypeWizard/README.md

 ## Future Work

 - Integration with more LLMs for diverse fix suggestions.
-- Adding automatic type annotation
+- Adding automatic type annotation through the VSCode extension

 ## Initial Planning